Children, Youth

 20230116_192205765_iOS

-Since its inception in 1995, the International Community Empowerment Project (ICEP) remains ASIA’s longest-running program.
-We offer after-school programming, summer camps, tutoring and mentorship during the school day, and ELL classes for parents.
-In its two-plus decades of existence, the program has helped thousands of children, and today the after school program serves 200-230 inner-city students from Akron Public Schools.
-They represent a diverse mix ethnicities including Burmese, Chinese, Karen, Nepali, Pakistani, and Thai.
+Since its inception in 1995, the International Community Empowerment Project (ICEP) remains ASIA鈥檚 longest-running program.
+We offer after-school programming, summer camps, tutoring, and mentorship during the school day.
+In its two-plus decades of existence, the program has helped thousands of children, and today the after school program serves 200-230 inner-city students in Summit County.
+They represent a diverse mix of ethnicities.

 For more information about ICEP, email Emily Grad.